Qiskit/qiskit_sphinx_theme/README.md

 }
 ```

-## IBM Projects: how to use blue color scheme
+## IBM Projects: how to use blue color scheme for Ecosystem theme

 By default, the `qiskit-ecosystem` theme uses purple as an accent color.
 Most projects should continue to use this, but certain highly IBM-affiliated projects like Qiskit IBM Runtime can change the accent color to blue by setting up `conf.py` like this: